You are here: Home Government ... Medicare: Part D Summary

 Answers to your practical questions such as how to travel safely despite your health condition, how to avoid getting infected by a pet, and what to say or not say to an insurance company.

-If you already have drug coverage equivalent to Part D, you do not need Medicare Part D. Still, it's worthwhile to check once a year to see which is best for you.
+If you already have drug coverage equivalent to Part D, you do not need Medicare Part D. Still, it's worthwhile to check once a year to see whether your coverage or Medicare Part D is best for you.

 Financial assistance to pay Part D costs is available.

-Drug coverage is also available through Medicare Advantage Plans which cover both health care and prescription drugs.
+NOTE: As an alternative to Medicare Part D, drug coverage is also available through Medicare Advantage Plans which cover both health care and prescription drugs.
+To learn about Medicare Advantage Plans, click here

 Please share how this information is useful to you.
 0 Comments